Disallow aria-label and aria-labelledby misuse

-aria-label is used to set the label of an element when no native text is present or non-descriptive.
+aria-label and aria-labelledby are used to set the label of an element when no native text is present or is non-descriptive.
 The attribute can only be used on the following elements:

-Additionally, this rule ignores elements which explicitly declare an aria-label attribute.
+Additionally, this rule ignores custom elements that explicitly declare aria-label in metadata.
 See the section on custom components below.

 Rule details